tum-ei-eda/transform_allocs_static/README.md

 # Who's who?
 _/python_ : Python scripts to run to analyze data cought from the hooks running in a specific mode.
-Read more inside
+Read more inside.

-_C_ : _.cc_ and _.h_ to include to enable custom malloc(), free() hooks on newlib.
+_/C_ : _.cc_ and _.h_ to include to enable custom malloc(), free() hooks on newlib.
 Read more inside.